openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 Based on this core concept of publishing, myriads of partially institutionalized, partially commercialized structures grew.
-These structures developed constitute the cultural, political, and fundamental background in which academic knowledge creation works till Soenke
+These structures developed constitute the cultural, political, and fundamental background in which academic knowledge creation works till today.
-Bartling:

-Biohackers ciation ?today.
 The entire system is inherently based upon journals printed on paper.
 Almost every scientific publication we see today is created as if it is meant to be printed.
 Articles come in very predefined forms and are usually downloaded as printout-like PDFs.
 There